tamf/DNS-Resolver/README.md

 # Input

-Program can be run with:
+Usage:

+1. `make`
-java ‐jar DNSlookup.jar rootDNS name [‐t]
+2. `java ‐jar DNSlookup.jar rootDNS name [‐t]`

-1. rootDNS is the IP address of the DNS server at which to start the search
+- rootDNS is the IP address of the DNS server at which to start the search
-2. name is the fully qualified domain name to look up
+- name is the fully qualified domain name to look up
-3. -t specifies whether program is to print a trace of all queries made
+- -t specifies whether program is to print a trace of all queries made

 # Output